Nelle Richmond Eberhart: Career

 The Eberhart family moved to Pittsburgh, Pennsylvania in 1900 for her husband's work.
 In 1902, Eberhart met a young neighbor Charles Wakefield Cadman.
 When she learned he was studying and writing music, they began to work together.
 She wrote the words for a hymn and he the music, for their first song.

-They began to collaborate - she would write the texts and he the music for songs.
 She wrote the lyrics for some 200 songs, and the librettos for the five operas that they created together.
 His "Four American Indian Songs Op.
 45" (which included "From the Land of Sky-Blue Water") was his first commercial success in 1909, after the noted soprano Nordica performed the song in Cleveland.

 Their first opera, Da O Ma (1912), set in Sioux culture, was never produced.
 But their second opera Shanewis, or The Robin Woman (1918) was premiered by the Metropolitan Opera in New York City; it was also performed there for a second, succeeding season.
 Eberhart was the first woman librettist to have her work performed by that company.
 The opera was taken on tour, being produced in Denver in 1924 and Los Angeles in 1926.

 Eberhart wrote the libretto for The Garden of Mystery, music by Cadman, which was performed in 1925 at Carnegie Hall in New York.
 Later, she wrote The Willow Tree (1932, music by Cadman), one of the first operas commissioned for radio, certainly the first for American radio.

 In addition to her emphasis on Native American themes, Eberhart also showed interest in Asian and Pacific Island themes.
 She wrote lyrics for "Sayonara: A Japanese Romance for One or Two Voices, op.
 49," and "Idyls of the South Seas" (music by Cadman).
 Her interest in historical drama inspired their A Witch of Salem: An American Opera (1926), music by Cadman.